samhuk/exhibitor/src/cli/README.md

-This directory contains the JS CLI that contains commands like `run`.
+This directory contains the CLI that contains commands like `exhibitor run`.

 ## Commands

 ### `run`

-This command starts up the exhibitor site, consuming the user's component library, and with hot-reloading functionality.
+This command starts up the exhibitor site, consuming the user's component library with hot-reloading functionality.